Ninetalesgh/dndcampaign/vault/dm/items.md

 *(ammunition, Common)*
 - **Weight**: 10 g
 - **Price**: 2 cp
 - **Properties**: Blowgun needles are used with a weapon that has the ammunition property to make a ranged attack.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.Needles are typically stored in a Pouch (bought separately).
-*(Source: PHB'24, page222)*

-### Needles (50)
-*(ammunition, Common)*
-- **Weight**: 500 g
-- **Price**: 1 gp
-- **Properties**: Blowgun needles are used with a weapon that has the ammunition property to make a ranged attack.
-Each time you attack with the weapon, you expend one piece of ammunition.
-Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.Needles are typically stored in a Pouch (bought separately).
+At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+Needles are usually sold in bundles of 50 for 1 gp and typically stored in a Pouch (bought separately).
 *(Source: PHB'24, page222)*

 ### Net